Find food that fits your pet’s needs

-Now that you've taken on your puppy, you owe it to him to make sure he grows into a
+Now that you've taken on your puppy, you owe it to them to make sure they grow into a well adjusted dog, happy in the company of people and other animals.

 Your puppy and other people

 It's important that your puppy becomes acquainted with children, too.
-Even if there aren't children in the house, get him to meet some outside.
-One proven suggestion is to take him to the vicinity of a school; children will need no encouragement to make a fuss of your cuddly new charge.
-But don't forget that puppies can become tired quickly, so make sure that meeting times with other people are kept quite short, and give your puppy time to rest.
+Even if there aren't any children in the house.
+Don't forget that puppies can become tired quickly, so make sure that meeting times with other people are kept quite short, and give your puppy time to rest.

 Let your puppy go to the dogs